ptrhvns/xtap/README.md

 # Xtap

-This [RubyGem](https://rubygems.org/) adds the #xtap method to Object.
-This method yields self to the provided block, and then returns the value returned by calling the block.
+This [RubyGem](https://rubygems.org/) adds the Object#xtap method.
+It's similar to Object#tap in that it yields self to the provided block.
+However, Object#xtap returns the value returned by calling the block rather than returning the object passed into the block.

 ## Installation